 Skip to main content

-How EPM events work
+How elevation events work

-EPM events are collected only when EPM is enabled, and the EPM control mode for the workstation is set to audit or rules.
+Elevation events are collected only when EPM is enabled, and the EPM control mode for the workstation is set to audit or rules.

 • On windows idemeum agent intercepts and captures the UAC event.
 For macOS we rely on endpoint security API to capture the elevation event.